wwakabobik/wwakabobik.github.io/content/ai_learning_to_hear_and_speak.rst

         )

-To call this function, we pass a file to it.
-And let's look at the result of the work.
+To call this function, we just pass a file to it.

 .. code-block:: python